-She was the sister of Medusa and the wife of Typhon, who happened to be a hundred-headed dragon!
+She was a relative of Medusa and the wife of Typhon, who happened to be a hundred-headed dragon!

 Together, they spawned many of the most terrifying and famous monsters of Greek mythology, such as the Nemean lion, Cerberus, Hydra, and Ladon.

-She was also mother of the Chimera, the Sphinx, Scylla, the Colchian dragon, and the eagle that ate Prometheus’ liver every day for an eternity for his punishment!
+She was also mother of the Chimera, the Sphinx, Scylla, the Colchian dragon, and the eagle that ate Prometheus’ liver every day for an eternity as punishment!

 The goddess Aphrodite as a warrior

-So, surprisingly, there were several statutes and other depictions of her found in many port cities, showing Aphrodite armed and in armor, something you wouldn’t expect from the goddess of love in Greek mythology.
+Surprisingly, there were, therefore, several statutes and other depictions of her found in many port cities, showing Aphrodite armed and in armor, something you wouldn’t expect from the goddess of love in Greek mythology.

 See all the latest news from Greece and the world at Greekreporter.com.
 Contact our newsroom to report an update or send your story, photos and videos.
 Follow GR on Google News and subscribe here to our daily email!